 He asks us to consider the fact that statistics show that in any given year almost 30% of the adult population will suffer from a recognised psychiatric disorder (iii) In any week, one-tenth of the adult population is suffering from clinical depression, and one in five people will suffer from it at some point in their lifetime (iv).

 And then, there are many forms of psychological suffering that don’t constitute actual ‘clinical disorders’…

 Nope.
 Having a critical inner voice is definitely not abnormal.

 But, how do I change my inner voice?

-It seems you can’t turn around these days without hearing about ‘mindfulness’.
-It’s the buzz word in the media.
+The idea of mindfulness almost seems to be overused.
+We know we need to be mindful.
+But it can feel as though you can’t turn around without hearing about ‘mindfulness’.
+It’s certainly a buzz word in the media.

 But what exactly is mindfulness?

 1. the quality or state of being conscious or aware of something.

 2. a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.